 The anchorages on Santorini:

 Nea Kameni is a small island located in the center of a stunning volcanic crater.
-The island offers tourists to take Instagram-worthy pictures with its natural thermal waters with an orange color and dark cliffs made from lava rock.
-Nea Kameni, along with its neighboring Palea Kameni, can be found at the heart of the Santorini caldera that is mostly submerged, and they are the newest volcanic islands in Greece.
+The island offers tourists to take Instagram-worthy pictures with its natural thermal waters with an orange colour and dark cliffs made from lava rock.
+Nea Kameni, along with its neighbouring Palea Kameni, can be found at the heart of the Santorini caldera that is mostly submerged, and they are the newest volcanic islands in Greece.

 You only access the island by boat, which makes it a famous tourist destination for cruises from Santorini island.
 You will surely have a swell time here, just exploring the stunning volcanic landscape and swimming in the natural hot springs.

 You are going to find numerous small inlets around Nea Kameni, where a yacht can anchor.
 You should ensure that your anchor has a trip line because the bottom of the anchorage is filled with large rocks that can easily snag an anchor.
-You are going to find the best anchorage on the island in the SE corner, but it is used by local tripper boats, and a region of the bay is roped off for swimming and snorkeling, which means there is a small space for small yachts.
+You are going to find the best anchorage on the island in the SE corner, but it is used by local tripper boats, and a region of the bay is roped off for swimming and snorkelling, which means there is a small space for small yachts.
 Avoid the W side of the anchorage because of a foul area where a sunken coaster is buried.

 You can also anchor yacht immediately in the N of the entrance to the cove with a long line ashore.
 It also provides reasonable shelter from the Meltemi.
 Keep in mind that Nea Kameni is infested with big and bold rats, and they will try to come aboard.